-The TID Board has not approved NPDES discharge location 003 to TID Upper Lateral 4.
+The TID Board has not approved NPDES discharge location 003 to TID Upper Lateral 4, citing concerns of the difference in water quality of the tertiary recycled water to the District provided irrigation water at discharge location 003.
 The District proposed an alternate discharge location to TID lateral 5.5 adjacent to TID Harding Drain and Turlock's Recycled water pipeline.